-13. Understanding values in human-human relationship; meaning of Justice (nine
+13. Understanding values in human-human relationship; meaning of Justice (nine universal values in relationships) and program for its fulfilment to ensure mutual happiness; Trust and Respect as the foundational values of relationship.

 - 14. Understanding the meaning of Trust; Difference between intention and competence - 15.
-Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship.

-16. Understanding the harmony in the society (society being an extension of family):

-Resolution, Prosperity, fearlessness (trust) and co-existence as comprehensive Human

-Goals.

-17. Visualizing a universal harmonious order in society- Undivided Society, Universal Order- from family to world family.
+Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship. - 16.
+Understanding the harmony in the society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co-existence as comprehensive Human Goals. - 17.
+Visualizing a universal harmonious order in society- Undivided Society, Universal Order- from family to world family.